The stats on small business failure are so staggering, whichever country you choose, they undermine small business success.

 It’s hard for you to understand not having a “plan B” in case your “plan A” business fails.

-I know you don’t want to believe me, but there’s research to support my premise that having a “plan B” could undermine your small business success.
+So I know you won’t want to believe me, but there’s research to support my premise that having a “plan B” could undermine your small business success.

 Well, two researchers (Shin and Milkman) found that once you begin thinking about a “plan B” your desire to achieve your ultimate goal (plan A) decreases.